 Application process

-Submit letters of recommendation from high school Principal and Guidance Counselor(s) attesting to the student's maturity and readiness to meet the academic and personal challenges posed by early entry into higher education.
+Provide letters of recommendations from both your high school principal and school counselor attesting to your maturity and readiness to meet the academic and personal challenges posed by early entry into a university.

 Cost